Whimsy Stick

 Commonly Asked Questions

-DIY Flirt Pole vs Professional — FAQ
+DIY Flirt Pole vs Professional: FAQ

 What materials do I need to make a DIY flirt pole?

-No. A DIY flirt pole should never use bungee cord.
-Bungee creates unpredictable recoil when the dog catches the lure at speed — that snap-back spikes arousal, makes deliberate tracking harder, and puts the handler in reactive mode.
-A properly designed flirt pole, DIY or professional, uses non-elastic line.
-Kevlar or braided nylon transmits clean movement from your hand to the lure, which is exactly what you want for deliberate session control that a bungee DIY flirt pole can’t provide.
+No. Bungee creates unpredictable recoil when the dog catches the lure at speed.
+That snap-back spikes arousal, makes deliberate tracking harder, and puts the handler in reactive mode.
+Use non-elastic line.
+Kevlar or braided nylon transmits clean movement from your hand to the lure, which is what you want for deliberate session control.

-A DIY flirt pole typically lasts weeks to a few months with daily use from a high-drive dog.
+Weeks to a few months with daily use.
 PVC cracks under repeated flex stress, rope frays at connection points, and knots loosen under sustained load.
-The failure mode of a DIY flirt pole isn’t gradual — things tend to go all at once.
-If you’re using a DIY flirt pole daily with a driven dog, inspect it before every session and plan to replace the line and lure every four to eight weeks at minimum.
+The failure mode isn’t gradual.
+Things tend to go all at once.
+Plan to replace the line and lure every four to eight weeks at minimum.

 Stop rebuilding.
 Start training.